wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 - WaveMaker Platform Stores its state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
 - WaveMaker uses separate dedicated directory `/wm-data` in WaveMaker Platform Instance for storing data and `/data` in StudioWorkspace Instance / AppDeployment Instance.
-- We move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
-No need to take backups of any (volume/dir) in any of Developer/App Deployment instances.
+- We move all the data to Platform Instance(/wm-data dir or volume) so that backup will be easier.
+No need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
-- Before applying the backup process do Hibernation and passivation for user and application containers, this can be done in either by executing command from command line or from launchpad.
+- Before applying the backup process do Hibernation and passivation for user and application containers, this can be done in either by executing a command from the command line or launchpad.

 ### Passivate Containers in StudioWorkspace/AppDeployment instances